Mapping Label Sets

 regexagainst all label names.

-- It then copies any matching values of matching label names to new label names that are determined by the
+- It then copies the values of matching label names to a set of new label names that are determined by the

 Let's look at an example use case for the

 Mapping Kubernetes service labels

 When using Kubernetes-based service discovery to discover pod endpoints, you may want the final target labels for each endpoint to also contain the Kubernetes service labels.
 The Kubernetes service discovery provides these in a set of labels with the naming pattern